ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 4. Check the execution logs for the output generated once the flow is executed successfully.

-  This particular flow here is executed to fetch the electricity data from data centers IBMCloud & vc01dc01 data centers which are configured in as locations IN Bank-ODC-IBMCloud , IN Bank-ODC-vc01dc01 respectively between the time period  start date:  2025-01-01, end date : 2025-02-28
+  This particular flow here is executed to fetch the electricity data from data centers `IBMCloud & vc01dc01` data centers which are configured in as locations `IN Bank-ODC-IBMCloud` , `IN Bank-ODC-vc01dc01` respectively between the time period  `start date:  2025-01-01`, `end date : 2025-02-28`

   Please view the corresponding records in the csv format from the logs in the below screenshot